Our videos

 Transcripts are available for each video by clicking the buttons below

-Click on an image below to access one of our 4-5 minute promotional videos for Federated Health Charities.
+Click on an image below to access one of our short promotional videos for Federated Health Charities.
 There are 5 different videos for you to choose from.
+Additionally, you can access a brief video for each of our 21 charities.

 Our History